Short Films

 My Punjabi Mother, Her Dog and Me (2023) | Writer

-This play about the acceptance of ill-health, ageing, belonging, and embracing uncertainty, takes place over one afternoon, six months later and a final flashforward of one year.
+A play about the acceptance of ill-health, ageing, belonging, and embracing uncertainty, takes place over one afternoon, six months later and a final flashforward of one year.
 The story is between an elderly mother and her son.
 They are both struggling with long term health conditions, hearing, and memory loss for the mother and visual impairment for the son.

 During an afternoon visit, he lets his mother know that he is getting a dog.
 She is negative and dismissive at first but then begins to recall her fond memories of her family dog from her childhood village in the Punjab, India.
 She reminisces about her childhood, her father, and memories of her beloved dog.